llvm-swift/Lite/README.md

 ### Making a `lite` Target

-From that target's `main.swift`, make a call to `runLite(substitutions:pathExtensions:testDirPath:testLinePrefix:)`.
+From that target's `main.swift`, make a call to `runLite(substitutions:pathExtensions:testDirPath:testLinePrefix:parallelismLevel:)`.
 This call is the main entry point to `lite`'s test running.

-It takes 4 arguments:
+It takes 5 arguments:

 | Argument | Description |
 |----------|-------------|